juliema/aTRAM/README.md

 ### Installation using [`conda`](https://www.anaconda.com/distribution/):

-Alternatively, you can install both dependencies and `aTRAM` by using `conda`:
+Alternatively, you can install both dependencies and `aTRAM` by using `conda`.
+Inside the `aTRAM` directory, run the following:

 ```bash
 conda env create -f environment.yml